3 Material accounting policies

 The Company recognises a right-of-use asset and a lease liability at the lease commencement date.
 The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, less any lease incentives received.

-The right-of-use asset is subseguently depreciated using the straight-line method from the commencement date to the end of the lease term, unless the lease transfers ownership of the underlying asset to the Company by the end of the lease term or the cost of the right-of-use asset reflects that the Company will exercise a purchase option.
-In that case the right-of-use asset will be depreciated over the useful life of
+The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the end of the lease term, unless the lease transfers ownership of the underlying asset to the Company by the end of the lease term or the cost of the right-of-use asset reflects that the Company will exercise a purchase option.
+In that case the right-of-use asset will be depreciated over the useful life of the underlying asset, which is determined on the same basis as those of property, plant and equipment.
+In addition, the right-of-use asset is

-the underlying asset, which is determined on the same basis as those of property, plant and eguipment.
-In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.
+periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the Company's incremental borrowing rate.
 The Company determines its incremental borrowing rate by obtaining interest rates from various external financing sources that reflects the terms of the lease and type of the asset leased.

-The lease payments: included in the measurements of the lease liability comprise the following:
+The lease payments: included in the measurements of the lease liability comprise the following

-- fixed payments, including in substance fixed payments;
+- fixed payments, including in-substance fixed payments;

 - variable lease payments that depend on an index or rate, initially measured using the index or rate as at the commencement date